runely/calendar-homey/README.md

 - 2.3.0
     - Added hit count for triggers in settings view.
 This will show hit count for today, total hit count and last triggered timestamp per trigger card
     - Bugfix: Moved argument trigger validation out of runListener.
 If a lot of events were imported, all of them would be validated in the trigger runListener which could lead to Homey disabling the flow because if were called too many times...
+    - Start calendar fetching every 15th minute and 15th second to make sure events has been triggered and tokens has been updated
 - 2.2.0
     - Deprecated condition `Calendar has event where property !{{is|isn't}} equal to given value and optionally starts within`
     - Added condition `Calendar has event(s) where property !{{matches|doesn't match}} given value and optionally starts within` -> [Issue #529](https://github.com/runely/calendar-homey/issues/529)